Tweaking the params

 • layers: This is a list where you pass the layers whose outputs are to be "stored" for optimization layer on.
 For example, if we want to use 2 layers, we can simply:

 • octave_scale: The algorithm in torch_dreams resizes the input image iteratively from (original_size)/(octave_scale**n) to the original_size.
-This is reminiscent of the "octave scale" used by Alexander Mordvintsev in his DeepDream Tensorflow tutorial.
+This is reminiscent of the "octave scale" used by Alexander Mordvintsevarrow-up-right in his DeepDream Tensorflow tutorialarrow-up-right.

 • num_octaves: specifies the number of times the image is scaled up in order to reach back to the original size while running the algorithm.